durffy/UMLHero/Design/UserStories.md

 AS a: Designer
 I want: Update Classes
 so that:  I can manage and make corrections to the classes of a project

+AS a: Designer
+I want: Delete Classes
+so that:  I can remove uneccessary classes from a project